 What are the criteria for judging the entries?

-The UTSC Undergraduate Research Prize is given on the basis of the quality of the research project.
-Additional details will posted on the library website (pending).
-The entry must be complete and include the description of the research project; a signed reference letter from a faculty member; and a signed statement by a liaison librarian.
+The UTSC Undergraduate Research Prize is given on the basis of the quality of the research or creative project.
+The entry must be complete and include the description of the research project; a signed reference letter from a faculty member; and a statement of the student's engagement with the library and/or liaison librarian.

 Who are the judges?

-The Judging Committee for the UTSC Undergraduate Research Prize will consist of UTSC faculty members and librarians.
-Representatives from the Offices of the Vice-Principal-Research and the Chief Librarian will chair the committee.
+The Judging Committee for the UTSC Undergraduate Research Prize will consist of UTSC faculty members.
+Representatives from the Office of the Vice-Principal Research and Innovation will chair the committee.